Why Are My Calathea Leaves Curling? (And What to Do)

 Signs

-- Soil is dry 2+ inches deep
+- Soil is dry more than an inch deep

-- Leaves feel lighter and papery
+- Leaves feel lighter and slightly papery when you touch them

-- Curling improves after watering
+- Curling improves noticeably within a day of watering

 The Fix

-- Water thoroughly until it drains from the bottom
+- Water thoroughly until it drains from the bottom, then empty the saucer

 3. Too Much Direct Sunlight